Classification and Spatiotemporal Correlation of Dominant Fluctuations in Complex Dynamical Systems: Results and discussion

-In cases like this, where the internal dynamics is characterized by non-simultaneous LENS and \textit{$\tau$}SOAP fluctuations, the sequence and localization of events might be crucial to investigate the physics of the system.
-This opens, indeed, the possibility to understand (i) if there is a correlation between the number of structural fluctuations needed to generate diffusive LENS events (or \textit{vice-versa}), and (ii) how spatially close they must be in order to generate a dynamical transition in the material.
+In cases like this, where the internal dynamical events are characterized by non-simultaneous LENS and \textit{$\tau$}SOAP fluctuations, the sequence and localization of events might be crucial to investigate the physics of the system.
+This opens, indeed, the possibility to understand (i) if there is a correlation between the number of structural fluctuations needed to generate diffusive LENS events (or \textit{vice-versa}), and (ii) how spatially correlated they have to be in such a way to generate a dynamical transition in the material.